meastblue/rustplayground101/README.md

 6. **Explore Solutions:** If you encounter difficulties, feel free to check the solutions provided in the repository.
 Compare your approach to learn more.

-## Contributing

-We encourage community contributions to make this repository even more useful.
-If you have ideas for new exercises, documentation improvements, or fixes, please submit a pull request.

-Start today and dive into learning the Rust language with RustBook.
-Happy coding!

 ## License

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.